-- You can claim travel expenses if you travel away from your home overnight in the course of performing your employment duties - for example, attending a conference interstate.
-Travel expenses can include meals, accommodation, fares and incidental expenses you incur when travelling for work.
-Circumstances may be different for fly-in fly-out (FIFO) workers. - ♦ You can't claim a deduction if the travel is paid for, or you are reimbursed by your employer or another person.
+- You can claim travel expenses if you travel away from your home overnight in the course of performing your employment duties.
+Travel expenses can include meals, accommodation, fares and incidental expenses you incur when travelling for work. - You can't claim a deduction if the travel is paid for, or you are reimbursed by your employer or another person.